 Love shoes?
 Then you shouldn’t miss this unique opportunity to see where all the magic happens.

-Have you ever wondered how long it takes to make a shoe? or Where are shoes manufactured?
+Have you ever wondered how long it takes to make a shoe? or where shoes are manufactured?

 Due to the large quantities of oak bark, leather from cattle markets and close proximity to water, Northamptonshire has a long history of shoemaking which dates back to the 13th century.

+It’s central location also made it a perfect place to trade up and down the country as well.
 Right up until the latter part of the nineteenth century, the people of Northamptonshire used to make shoes and boots in their homes.
 Britains home of shoe production.

 The 60-minute tour will take you on a journey through time, offering an insight into all areas of shoe production from one of the best shoemakers in Northampton.

 The experts at our Wollaston Factory will focus on your specific requests and answer any questions you may have.
 You’ll see how Percy Stride shoes are made step-by-step, from the cutting room and closing room to the making room and shoe room.

 They’ll give you a real taste of how their Northampton shoemakers operate the machines and craft the footwear into a long-lasting, quality end product.

 Once you’ve finished revelling in the fascinating shoemaking manufacturing processes, your tour guide will take you into the Factory Shop.
 There, you’ll be able to get your hands on a pair of high-street branded styles, as well as exclusive ranges from some exciting independent brands.

 (Just make sure you look out for our shoes!)